-Here is information from government and IRS sources that show Social Security Numbers are not required for employment.
+Here is information from government and IRS sources that show Social Security Numbers are not required to live and work in the United States.
 Find out for yourself.
 Make your own conclusions.
 Make your own decisions and accept the consequences.
 I am not a lawyer.
 I don’t give legal advice.
 Nothing here is legal advice.

 There is a prerequisite to fully understand what you are about to read.
 First understand that government cannot impose a tax on those who are not liable for tax.* There are only three ways a Citizen can qualify for an income tax.
 Find out more in my essay “From whom do the kings of the earth exact tribute?“.

 PROOF THAT SSNs ARE NOT REQUIRED TO WORK:

 - Appellate court finding in the David Alan Carmichael case (Link…)

 and he was a Federal employee.
 Federal employee wages have been taxable since the Civil War, long before the Income Tax Amendment.